^

 • flavonoids.

-Thanks to the use of organic acids, it is possible to stimulate the immune system, increase the resistance and endurance of the body.
-Organic acids increase the secretion of saliva, dilute sputum, promote its excretion, remove irritation and inflammation of the walls and mucous membranes.
+By using organic acids, you can stimulate the immune system, increase resistance and endurance of the body.
+Organic acids increase the secretion of saliva, liquefy phlegm, promote its removal, relieve irritation and inflammation of the walls and mucous membranes.

 Dosing and administration

-How to brew a licorice from a cough?
+How to brew licorice for cough?

-Licorice cough for children
+Licorice for cough for children

-Use Licorice from a cough during pregnancy
+Use licorice for a cough during pregnancy

 Contraindications

-It can not be used for violations of the normal functioning of the intestine, in particular, with chronic gastritis and ulcers.
-This is due to the fact that licorice has an irritating effect on the body, it causes the violation of the intestinal microflora, which in turn, entails a violation of the state of the intestinal mucosa, violates normal peristalsis.
-With an ulcer, bleeding may open, and gastritis can develop into a peptic ulcer of gastritis, and then into an ulcer.
+It should not be used in case of intestinal dysfunction, especially chronic gastritis and ulcers.
+This is explained by the fact that licorice has an irritating effect on the body, causing intestinal microflora to be disrupted, which in turn leads to intestinal mucosa dysfunction and disrupts normal peristalsis.
+Bleeding may occur with an ulcer, and gastritis may develop into an ulcerative form of gastritis, and then into an ulcer.

-Side effects Licorice from a cough
+Side effects licorice for a cough

 Overdose

-The delayed type is accompanied by the formation of a reaction in the form of rash, hives, irritation, itching, redness.
+The delayed type is accompanied by the formation of a reaction in the form of a rash, hives, irritation, itching, redness.
 As a rule, such a reaction disappears immediately after the drug is discontinued, or after the dosage is reduced.
-It should also be noted that allergic reactions disappear immediately after the drug is canceled.
+It should also be noted that allergic reactions disappear immediately after the drug is discontinued.
 As a rule, no additional treatment is required.

 Interactions with other drugs